AltGr/opam-wiki/Advanced_Usage.md

 ### You made packages and you want to use them

-in addition of the ones available in the default OPAM repository.
+in addition to the ones available in the default OPAM repository.
 In order to do that, put these packages in a private repository and then add this repository in order to be able to install these packages the same way you install public OPAM packages.
 For example, if your